trello-archive/hearsay/README.md

 Don't forget to `.remove()` the observation returned by `watch`.

 You can pass watch either a string of dot-separated keypaths or an array of strings (in case your keys have dots in them).

+The last argument is the context with which the callback will be invoked.

 ## Mixin